Greenhouse gas monitoring: Greenhouse Gases Observing Satellite (GOSat)

 Satellite observations provides accurate readings of carbon dioxide and methane gas concentrations for short-term and long-term purposes in order to detect changes over time.
 The goals of this satellite, released in January 2009, is to monitor both carbon dioxide and methane gas in the atmosphere, and to identify their sources.
 GOSat is a project of three main entities: the Japan Aerospace Exploration Agency (JAXA), the Ministry of the Environment (MOE), and the National Institute for Environmental Studies (NIES).

 Ground stations

 Integrated Carbon Observation System (ICOS)

 The Integrated Carbon Observation System was established in October 2015 in Helsinki, Finland as a European Research Infrastructure Consortium (ERIC).
 The main task of ICOS is to establish an Integrated Carbon Observation System Research Infrastructure (ICOS RI) that facilitates research on greenhouse gas emissions, sinks, and their causes.
 The ICOS ERIC strives to link its own research with other greenhouse gas emissions research to produce coherent data products and to promote education and innovation.

+Integrated Monitoring

+Among the common methods for measuring emissions are top-down approaches, which rely on atmospheric measurements, and bottom-up methods, which utilize ground-based sensors.
+Each of these methods has its advantages and limitations.
+An integrated real-time monitoring system can address these challenges by detecting leaks in near real-time and providing actionable insights for stakeholders to enable effective mitigation strategies.
+However, implementing such a system presents significant challenges and difficulties that must be carefully considered.

+A 2023 review by Allen et al. found that, despite advances in remote sensing and ground-based measurement, major gaps remain in the spatial and temporal coverage, methodological consistency, and transparency of greenhouse-gas emissions data, limiting the reliability of emissions reporting and verification of national climate commitments.